aisha-x/THM/Rooms/SOC Level 2/IR/IR-Playbooks.md

 Room Link: https://tryhackme.com/room/irplaybooks

+# Objectives

+In this room, we will be able to answer the following questions:

+- What are IR playbooks, and how are they used?
+- How do we capture the different steps of the IR process in a playbook?
+- What roles and responsibilities are assigned to the different members of the SOC in a playbook?

 # The Incident Response Documentation Universe

 The text explains how mature organizations, particularly Security Operations Centers (SOCs), use structured processes to handle security incidents efficiently and consistently.